-Even if it’s a word they can most likely decode, like rabbit or project, some kids get overwhelmed by word length and don’t even try.
+Even if it’s a word they can most likely decode, like rabbit or muffin, some kids get overwhelmed by word length and don’t even try.

 If they’re not taught how to decode these words, they may even start guessing rather than trying.

-When kids learn how to break apart words into smaller chunks or syllables, this helps a great deal!
+Just like they break apart big words when writing, kids can learn how to break apart big words into smaller chunks or syllables.

 what is a syllable and how do you explain it to kids?